wp-plugins/bp-groupblog/readme.txt

 **Roadmap:**

 * Include an RSS icon for easy access to the Blog's RSS feed.
-* More templates, e.g. a display pages, categories, comments, etc.

 == Installation ==

-NOTE: After plugin installation, you MUST move the "groupblog" templates folder to your bp active member theme.
-See below.

 1) unzip the bp-groupblog.zip file into `/wp-contents/plugins/bp-groupblog`

+2) move the `/bp-groupblog/themes/bp-groupblog` folder to your WPMU themes folder

-2) activate the plugin
+3) activate the plugin

-3) You are done!
+4) You are done!

-4) If you want to override the theme files, just copy the 'groupblog' folder into your active theme and modify to your needs.
+5) If you want to override the groupblog theme files, just copy the 'groupblog' folder into your active theme and modify to your needs.

 NOTE: You *must* activate this component AFTER bp has been activated.

-== Frequently Asked Questions ==

-= Why did you build on a version of BuddyPress that's not yet released? =

-This plugin requires the Group API included in BuddyPress 1.1.
-This API is needed to hook into the creation stages of the group.
-It also simplifies development for plugins extending group functionality.

 == Screenshots ==